What happened before Christ healed the centurion's servant?

 From Fr Henry James Coleridge, The Training of the Apostles—Part II

-Subscribe now and make sure you don’t miss this:
+Subscribe now and make sure you don’t miss further parts:

 Here’s why you should subscribe to The Father Coleridge Reader and share with others: